JorickPepin/INSA-Planning_Discord/README.md

-DISCORD_TOKEN=XXX  # the token of the bot DISCORD_CHANNEL_ID=XXX  # the channel id in which the bot must write
+DISCORD_TOKEN=XXX  # the token of the bot DISCORD_CHANNEL_ID=XXX  # the channel id in which the bot must write LAUNCH_TIME=18h00  # the time at which the schedule is to be imported
 ```

 Install the dependencies: